 The study is looking to enroll 4,000 people total including:

-- people with certain PD risk factors (e.g., family history, genetic mutation, sleep disorder);
+- people who do not have Parkinson's but are living with certain PD risk factors (e.g., family history, genetic mutations, sleep disorder);

-- and people without Parkinson’s to act as control volunteers.
+- and people without Parkinson’s and without known risk factors to act as control volunteers.

 PPMI is also opening more sites, growing from 33 centers to 50 in 12 countries.
 See what sites are currently recruiting volunteers.